-ASRM Guidelines: The American Society of Reproductive Medicine (ASRM), which sets guidelines for the ethical practice of surrogacy in the United States, requires surrogates to be between the ages of 21-45 years old — most tend to fall somewhere in the age range of 25 to 35.
-All surrogates must have completed at least one previous full-term pregnancy without major complications, and can have had no more than two cesarean deliveries.
+ASRM Guidelines: The American Society for Reproductive Medicine (ASRM), which sets guidelines for the ethical practice of surrogacy in the United States, advises that surrogates be between the ages of 21-45 years old — most tend to fall somewhere in the age range of 25 to 35.
+All surrogates must have completed at least one previous full-term pregnancy without major complications, and can have had no more than three cesarean deliveries.
 Guidelines also stipulate that surrogates must independently have sufficient emotional and financial support throughout the process.
 These guidelines, however, typically are just the very beginning of the screening process.

 “As a surrogacy agency, one of the things you can expect is for your surrogate to be pre-screened by the agency,” said Stephanie Scott, Co-Owner, Executive Program Director, and Director of Finance and Legal at Simple Surrogacy.
 “The first thing that an agency should do is run criminal background checks, psychological evaluations, create a profile — and have her husband or partner participate in these processes as well.”

 Medical screening: Applicants will also undergo extensive medical screening to ensure she is a proper candidate to serve as a surrogate.
-Typically, this will include a thorough review of her medical history, a physical exam, a pap smear, STI testing, and a drug test.
-Surrogates will also be screened for blood type and RH Factor to ensure that her blood type will be compatible with that of the intended father.
-Finally, the levels of certain hormones, like thyroid hormone and prolactin are also checked.
+Typically, this will include a thorough review of her medical history, pre-pregnancy planning, a physical exam, a pap smear, STI testing, drug testing, and a uterine cavity evaluation.
+Surrogates will also be screened for blood antibodies to maximize the chances for a healthy pregnancy.
+Finally, the levels of certain hormones, like thyroid hormone are also checked.

 How will I be matched with a surrogate?